-- A. Develop (for newly authorized MS4s), implement and enforce a program to detect and eliminate illicit discharges into the small MS4; - B. Develop (for newly authorized MS4s) and maintain a map, at a minimum within the covered entity's jurisdiction in the urbanized area and additionally designated area, showing: - 1. the location of all outfalls and the names and location of all surface waters of the State that receive discharges from those outfalls; - 2. by March 9, 2010, the preliminary boundaries of the covered entity's storm sewersheds determined using GIS or other tools, even if they extend outside of the urbanized area (to facilitate trackdown), and additionally designated area within the covered entity's jurisdiction; and - 3. when grant funds are made available or for sewer lines surveyed during an illicit discharge trackdown, the covered entity's storm sewer system in accordance with available State and EPA guidance; - C. Field verify outfall locations; - D. Conduct an outfall reconnaissance inventory, as described in the EPA publication entitled Illicit Discharge Detection and Elimination: A Guidance Manual for Program Development and Technical Assessment, addressing every outfall within the urbanized area and additionally designated area within the covered entity's jurisdiction at least once every five years, with reasonable progress each year; - E. Map new outfalls as they are constructed or discovered within the urbanized area or additionally designated area. - F. Prohibit illicit discharges into the small MS4 and implement appropriate enforcement procedures and actions below, as applicable: - effectively prohibit, through a law, ordinance, or other regulatory mechanism, illicit discharges into the small MS4 and implement appropriate enforcement procedures and actions
+- a.
+Develop (for newly authorized MS4s), implement and enforce a program to detect and eliminate illicit discharges into the small MS4; - b.
+Develop (for newly authorized MS4s) and maintain a map, at a minimum within the covered entity's jurisdiction in the urbanized area and additionally designated area, showing: - i. the location of all outfalls and the names and location of all surface waters of the State that receive discharges from those outfalls; - ii. by March 9, 2010, the preliminary boundaries of the covered entity's storm sewersheds determined using GIS or other tools, even if they extend outside of the urbanized area (to facilitate trackdown), and additionally designated area within the covered entity's jurisdiction; and - iii. when grant funds are made available or for sewer lines surveyed during an illicit discharge trackdown, the covered entity's storm sewer system in accordance with available State and EPA guidance; - c.
+Field verify outfall locations; - d.
+Conduct an outfall reconnaissance inventory, as described in the EPA publication entitled Illicit Discharge Detection and Elimination: A Guidance Manual for Program Development and Technical Assessment, addressing every outfall within the urbanized area and additionally designated area within the covered entity's jurisdiction at least once every five years, with reasonable progress each year; - e.
+Map new outfalls as they are constructed or discovered within the urbanized area or additionally designated area;

-- 2. the law, ordinance, or other regulatory mechanism must be equivalent to the State's model IDDE local law "NYSDEC Model Local Law to Prohibit Illicit Discharges, Activities and Connections to Separate Storm Sewer Systems" developed by the State, as determined and certified to be equivalent by the attorney representing the small MS4 - G. Inform public employees, businesses, and the general public of hazards associated with illegal discharges and improper disposal of waste, and maintain records of notifications. - H. Address the categories of non-stormwater discharges or flows as necessary. - I. Develop, record, periodically assess, and modify as needed, measurable goals. - J. Select and implement appropriate IDDE BMPs and measurable goals to ensure the reduction of all POCs in stormwater discharges to the MEP
+- f.
+Prohibit illicit discharges into the small MS4 and implement appropriate enforcement procedures and actions below, as applicable: - effectively prohibit, through a law, ordinance, or other regulatory mechanism, illicit discharges into the small MS4 and implement appropriate enforcement procedures and actions - the law, ordinance, or other regulatory mechanism must be equivalent to the State's model IDDE local law "NYSDEC Model Local Law to Prohibit Illicit Discharges, Activities and Connections to Separate Storm Sewer Systems" developed by the State, as determined and certified to be equivalent by the attorney representing the small MS4 - g.
+Inform public employees, businesses, and the general public of hazards associated with illegal discharges and improper disposal of waste, and maintain records of notifications. - h.
+Address the categories of non-stormwater discharges or flows as necessary. - j.
+Develop, record, periodically assess, and modify as needed, measurable goals. - k.
+Select and implement appropriate IDDE BMPs and measurable goals to ensure the reduction of all POCs in stormwater discharges to the MEP

 Respond to Illicit Discharge Complaints: Tompkins County Health Department has a system in place to respond to complaints of failed septic systems and conduct complaint investigations related to the County Sanitary Code.
-Complaints as well as septic system replacements are tracked and the Code Enforcement Officer (CEO) of the particular municipality receives copies of septic replacements and complaint investigations are copied to both the CEO and Town Supervisor.
-Town of Caroline CEO responds to 100% of illicit discharge report/complaints made directly to the Town.
+Complaints as well as septic system replacements are tracked and the Code Enforcement Officer (CEO) of the particular municipality receives copies of septic replacements and complaint investigations are copied to both the CEO and Town supervisor.

 Outfall Mapping: Outfall mapping started in 2007 by the Town of Ithaca.
 Outfalls in the "urbanized area" of each municipality in the Stormwater Coalition (including outfalls on County roads within these urbanized areas) were mapped.
 The data has been given to each municipality and TCSWCD.
 Tompkins County Highway is currently transitioning to asset management software.
 Once this transition occurs, the Highway Department with incorporate the outfall locations/information into this software, as well as map County-owned culverts.